argonautproject/us-core-patient-data-feed/README.md

 2. Laboratory diagnostic reports for the same patient

 The `criteria` element contains the canonical URL for the Patient Data Feed topic.
 The `_criteria` element uses extensions to specify the filters for each resource type.
 This approach allows for multiplexing different resource types within a single subscription.

+The `channel` element specifies the use of the `rest-hook` channel type and the `id-only` payload content, as required by this implementation guidance.

 The server would process this request based on its supported features and either accept the subscription or reject it if it doesn't support the requested filters or resources.